-The new category bonus for the Chase Freedom from April through June is grocery stores and gym memberships.
+The new category bonus for the Chase Freedom and Freedom Flex from July through September is grocery stores and select streaming services.
 This is going to be a great way to save on groceries in general, but also a great way to save on Disney gift cards.
-With no annual fee, the Chase Freedom is card everyone should have in their wallet.
+With no annual fee, the Chase Freedom Flex is card everyone should have in their wallet.

 For every dollar you spend up to $1,500 at grocery stores or on gym memberships, you’ll earn 5 Chase Ultimate Rewards.
 These can be redeemed for cash as a statement credit at one cent each.

 Disney Gift Cards

 Most grocery stores sell Disney gift cards.
 And, most grocery stores offer 2x fuel points on gift card purchases.
 Many offer regular bonuses of 4x fuel points if you’re watching for the digital coupons.
 This gives you an option for saving even more if you take advantage of fuel point programs at your grocery store (we do).